-The Library is offering the course LIBR 2100 Introduction to Research in the Information Age.
+The Library is offering the course LIBR 2100 Library Research.
 The goal of this credit course is to prepare you to use effective methods and techniques of information gathering, evaluation and presentation.
 The knowledge gained in this course will prepare you to conduct university level library research and beyond that, develop skills necessary for life-long learning.

 This course is considered a humanities elective.
 This is the ideal course for any student who would benefit from learning how to conduct library research more effectively.

 Below are some of the topics covered in this course: